Introduction

 In today's digital age, where almost everything is connected to the internet, cybersecurity has become a growing concern for individuals and organizations alike.

-While most businesses struggle with securing sensitive business information, many deals with security concerns about customer privacy.
+While most businesses struggle with securing sensitive business information, many deal with security concerns about customer privacy.

 One of the most significant security concerns is using a weak or the same password across multiple accounts, making it easy for hackers to gain unauthorized access to sensitive information.